AmiDug/BrazilPipeline/README.md

 According to our pipeline the merged datasets consist of 112650 rows with 52 columns, the disk size is 126.19 MB.
 19 of the features were numerical while the rest were categorical.

 The data was cleaned through various means.
-8427 price outliers were identified and and 211 in the 99.9th percentile were removed, extreme outliers can overly bias the data despite making up a small amount of the total amount of entries.
+8427 price outliers were identified and and 211 in the 99.9th percentile were removed, extreme outliers can overly bias the data despite making up a small amount of the total number of entries.

 The price distribution following this step can be seen in this image:

 ![price_distribution](https://raw.githubusercontent.com/AmiDug/BrazilPipeline/refs/heads/master/documents/price_distribution.png)

-There were also 10225 product-order combinations that were duplicates and were therefore removed, duplicate data allows a single data entry have several times the training impact that it should have.
+There were also 10225 product-order combinations that were duplicates and were therefore removed, duplicate data allows a single data entry to have several times the training impact that it should have.

 Categorical features such as product_category_name_english, customer_state, seller_state and payment_type had missing values that were imputed with "unknown" values rather than dropping the entire feature, this preserves the data volume while not letting missing value affect the results.